ETSI Open Source MANO (OSM) Activity Report 2021

 Chair: Francisco-Javier Ramón Salguero, Telefónica S.A.

-Originally scheduled as physical events, four OSM Hackfests were run virtually during the year, while still allowing participants to complete hands-on sessions remotely in a shared lab environment provided by ETSI through its Hub for Interoperability and Validation (HIVE).
+Three OSM Hackfests were hosted as virtual events during the year, allowing participants to conduct sessions remotely in a shared lab environment provided by ETSI through its Hub for Interoperability and Validation (HIVE).

-Find out more about our OSM Hackfest presentations, demonstrations and Ecosystem Day talks on the dedicated Open Source MANO YouTube channel.
+See OSM Hackfest presentations, demonstrations and talks on the dedicated Open Source MANO YouTube channel.